Understanding the Ingredients and What Is Tofu Made Of

 TodayTofu is enjoyed as a staple food and ingredient in many cuisines around the world

 Buddhism’s spread in Asia played a vital role in Tofu’s popularity, as it is a good source of plant-based protein for vegetarians and vegans.
 Tofu’s versatility as an ingredient also made it a staple food, as it can be used in a wide range of dishes such as soups, stir-fries, salads, and even desserts.
-Recently, Tofu has been gaining popularity in the West, as it is a good source of protein for vegetarians and vegans, and it is considered to be a healthier alternative to meat.
+The West has recently embraced tofu’s popularity.
+Recognizing it as an excellent protein source for vegetarians and vegans.
+Many consider it a healthier alternative to meat.

 Soy Bean Plant